-Discussion in 'Measurement Systems and Standards' started by atomicbob, Feb 11, 2018.
+Discussion in 'Measurement Techniques Discussion' started by atomicbob, Feb 11, 2018.

 Yes, this is a blatant example of masking.
 Yes, lossy compression schemes also exploit the masking principle of the basilar membrane.
 No this example isn't mp3.
 I'll post yet another auditory example.

 Attached are three files.
 One is a pure sine.
 The other two have have 0.1% THD+N added.
 Can you hear which is which?

 WARNING - these files are -1 dBFS and LOUD.
 Turn volume down and bring up to a comfortable level.

 Please listen before going to the DAW and viewing the FFT of the files.
 For those of you with foobar2000 an ABX wavefile tester is available.
 Adds to the educational opportunities.

 Again, these are examples to help put perspective on audible vs. measurements.
 This in no way is an attempt to invalidate either listening or measurements but is meant as a self educational tool.
 Both listening evaluation and measurements are valuable tools for audio device assessments.
 These simple examples do not begin to cover all the possibilities.

 At a later time I will post the same files with audible cues added which make it easier to hear the distortion.
 Also will post some wave files demonstrating how incredibly sensitive the ear can be, detecting 1 to 5 samples out of place in a context allowing such sensitivity.

 Spoiler: FFT displays of the three files - not labeled

 A is pure sine